Semantics-Aligned, Curriculum-Driven, and Reasoning-Enhanced Vulnerability Repair Framework: Problem Statement and Motivation

 \subsection{Problem Definition}

 Following prior works~\cite{vrepair,vulmaster,favor}, we formulate AVR as a function-level sequence-to-sequence generation task.
-Specifically, given a vulnerable function $X$ and auxiliary information $L$ (e.g., CWE information and localization information), the goal is to produce a repair function $Y$ that fixes the vulnerability in $X$.
-An AVR model is trained on a dataset $\mathcal{D} = \{(X_i, L_i, Y_i)\}_{i=1}^N$ of $N$ examples.
-Existing AVR approaches~\cite{vrepair,vulmaster,favor} typically optimize the model with supervised-fine-tuning (SFT) to maximize the likelihood of the reference patch $Y_i$ given $X_i$ and $L_i$:
+Given a vulnerable function $X$ and auxiliary information $L$ (e.g., information of vulnerability localization and Common Weakness Enumeration), the goal is to generate a patched function $Y$ that fixes the vulnerability in $X$.